A Comprehensive Taxonomy for Explainable Artificial Intelligence: A Systematic Survey of Surveys on Methods and Concepts: Taxonomy

 \item[Information amount] measures the total subjective amount of information conveyed by one explanation.
-Even though this may be measured on an information theoretic basis, it usually is subjective and thus requires human feedback.
-Functionally grounded related metrics are the complexity of the object of explanation, together with fidelity, and coverage.
-For example, more complex models have a tendency to contain more information, and thus require more complex explanations if to be approximated widely and accurately. \end{description}
+Even though this may be measured on an information-theoretic basis, it usually is subjective and thus requires human feedback.
+Functionally-grounded related metrics are the (architectural) complexity of the object of explanation, together with fidelity and coverage.
+For example, more complex models have a tendency to contain more information, and thus require more complex explanations if they are to be approximated widely and accurately. \end{subparagraphs}